NHERI-SimCenter/EE-UQ/Examples/eeuq-0009/README.rst

 Training Gaussian Process Surrogate Model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This example shows how to train a surrogate model that can be imported into EE-UQ and replace structural dynamic simulations.
 The training of a surrogate model requires some number of structural dynamic simulations for representative scenarios [i.e. training set].
 In this example, these simulations are performed using recorded ground motions selected from the PEER NGA database.
 The ground motions are selected such that it covers a wide domain of intensity measure (IM) space, as uniform as possible.
 Three IMs are considered in the example: pseudo-spectral acceleration at period 0.5 sec (PSA), 5-75% duration (D5-75), and SaRatio following the work in [Zhong2023]_.
-We additionally consider the stiffness of the target structure (3 story building) as input of the surrogate model.
+We additionally consider the stiffness of the target structure (3 story building) as input for the surrogate model.

       .. figure:: figures/EE09_main2.png
          :name: UQ inputs